 by Mike Shea on 11 November 2019

-Warning: This article contains spoilers for Ghosts of Saltmarsh.
+Like those articles, this article contains spoilers for Ghosts of Saltmarsh.

 Chapter 4 of Ghosts of Saltmarsh, Salvage Operation, is the first chapter that isn't part of the actual Saltmarsh series of adventures beginning with The Sinister Secret of Saltmarsh, and Danger at Dunwater.
 It's the first adventure that doesn't actually connect to the town of Saltmarsh or the threat of the sahuagin.
 On the surface, this makes it a more difficult adventure to incorporate into the larger Saltmarsh storyline, assuming you have one.
 It is, however, an extremely flexible adventure that we can easily use to reinforce the story of Saltmarsh rather than sail away from the story.

 Today we're going to talk about modifying Salvage Operation so it can better reinforce the stories we're already exploring in our Saltmarsh campaign.

 Salvage Operation is a refreshingly simple adventure.
 The characters learn that a ship thought sunk called the Emperor of the Waves is actually still afloat.
 They're asked to go to the ship and recover a lockbox containing something valuable (one wonderful bit of flexibility).
 Aboard they find that the ship has actually been taken over by a cult (another bit of flexibility) and is soon under attack by a huge sea horror (a third bit of flexibility).
 The characters must get on the ship, get the lock box, and escape the ship before being killed by the sea monster.
 It's a great simple adventure ripe for a lot of modifications to help support our own campaigns.